Business Administration (MBA)

 MBA students must satisfactorily complete ten (10) three semester-hour graduate courses.
 Students seeking the Master of Accounting degree must complete ten (10) three semester-hour graduate accounting courses.

-The Doctor of Business Administration (DBA) program in Management and in Marketing is primarily designed for individuals desiring to transition to an academic career or consulting.
+The Doctor of Philosophy (PhD) program in Management, Marketing, and Business Analytics is primarily designed for individuals desiring to transition to an academic career or consulting.
 The program's weekend format is designed to allow students to complete classes in an intensive series of Friday through Sunday classes.
-The Doctor of Business Administration (DBA) degree is awarded in recognition of the student's demonstrated ability to conduct original, scholarly research at the highest levels without extensive supervision.
+The PhD degree is awarded in recognition of the student's demonstrated ability to conduct original, scholarly research at the highest levels without extensive supervision.
 The degree is not granted upon completion of a stated amount of course work, but rather after demonstration by the student of a comprehensive knowledge and research capability in a specialized field of study.
 The student must demonstrate this ability in writing and by defending the research component based upon the result of an original investigation.

 Minimum requirements for Admission